 The Board and the Audit and Risk Committee monitor and safeguard the integrity of Seqwater's financial reporting.
-The Audit and Risk Committee provide assurance for financial reporting through review of accounting policy appropriateness, significant assumptions and judgements, and material estimations impacting on financial reporting.
+The Audit and Risk Committee provide assurance for financial reporting through review of accounting policy appropriateness, significant assumptions and judgements and material estimations impacting on financial reporting.

-8.1 CEO and Chief Financial Officer declaration
+7.1 CFO and Chief Financial Officer declaration

-Seqwater's Board Chairperson, CEO and General Manager Corporate Services annually certify that the financial statements represent Seqwater's financial performance and position and have been prepared in accordance with the Financial Accountability Act 2009, Financial and Performance Management Standard 2019 and other prescribed requirements.
+Seqwater's Board Chairperson, CEO and Executive General Manager Corporate Services annually certify that the financial statements represent Seqwater's financial performance and position and have been prepared in accordance with the Financial Accountability Act 2009, Financial and Performance Management Standard 2019 and other prescribed requirements.

-8.2 External auditor
+7.2 External auditor

 In accordance with the Auditor-General Act 2009, the external audit function of Seqwater is performed by the Queensland Audit Office.
-The Audit and Risk Committee monitors the review and implementation of recommendations made by the internal audit function and external auditors.
+The Audit and Risk Committee monitors the review and implementation of recommendations made by external auditors.

-8.3 Internal auditor
+7.3 Internal auditor